.NET

 What’s Happening?

-Microsoft will end long-term support for the most recent release of Core (3.1.7) around December 2022.
-When it comes to your servers, .NET 5 will run on all supported versions of Windows.
+Microsoft ended long-term support for the most recent release of Core (3.1.7) around December 2022.
+When it comes to your servers, .NET5+ (.NET 5 – .NET 8) runs on all supported versions of Windows.
 This means you won’t have to update Windows Server until your version reaches end-of-life (EOL).
 Once the server OS reaches EOL (check out this schedule), you’ll have to carefully consider the migration path you’ll take to update based on your applications and their dependencies.

 But before the sand runs out and these technologies go the way of the dinosaurs, will your plan be ready?
 Let’s review the technologies that are gone but not forgotten by the new .NET to help you plan.